Columbus College of Art and Design: Student life

 CCAD has a diverse student body that comes from a variety of ethnic, national, and socioeconomic backgrounds.
 Its 17-acre urban campus is located in the heart of downtown Columbus, and is in walking distance to the Columbus Museum of Art.
 Partly because of CCAD's renowned fashion design program, in 2012 Columbus was ranked by Bloomberg as the third most fashionable city in the United States.

 Events

 Chroma:Best of CCAD

-CCAD's annual campus-wide juried show and celebration.
-It features exemplary pieces from each major, as well as CORE programs and first-year grad students.
+The annual Chroma: Best of CCAD exhibition showcases outstanding student work from across the college's academic programs.
+This faculty-juried show features select work from CCAD students of all years.

-CCAD Art Fairs
+CCAD Art Fair

-Alumni and students sell work at these semi-annual events that reach sales up to $100k every year.
+CCAD's annual Art Fair & Marketplace showcases one-of-a-kind work ranging from traditional fine arts pieces to modern goods and decor.
+All items are made by CCAD students and alumni, and all sale proceeds go to the artists and designers.

 CCAD Fashion Show

 Senior Fashion Design students show their collections on the runway at one of the biggest annual events.

 Student organizations

 Botticelli Magazine

 Botticelli Magazine is a literary and art journal produced and edited by students at Columbus College of Art and Design.
 It features fiction, poetry, creative non fiction, reviews, art, photography, as well as flash pieces and links to online work as long as the rights are available to the contributor.
 The magazine's review process involves an editorial staff of writers and artists consisting of students and faculty.